-What About 3rd Party Apps?
+What About 3rd Party Apps & GDPR?

 If you use a third-party app or platform such as MailChimp to store user data in the form of a mailing list, you’d be well advised to take a look at this fantastic document that their legal team have put together.
 Specifically created to help you understand GDPR and how it effects your business, with a focus on using MailChimp’s services.

 “MailChimp is excited about the GDPR and the strong data privacy and security principles that it emphasizes, many of which MailChimp instituted long before the GDPR was enacted.
 At MailChimp, we believe that the GDPR is an important milestone in the data privacy landscape, and we are committed to achieving compliance with the GDPR on or before May 2018.” – MailCimp